SEKOIA-IO/documentation/docs/integration/categories/applicative/azure_files.md

 ### Create the intake in Sekoia.io

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Azure Files`.
-Copy the intake key.

 Set up the intake configuration with the EventHub's `Connection string-primary key`, the hub name, the consumer group, the storage's `Connection string-primary key` and the container name.